 Impaired renal function at any time requires close monitoring, and frequent dosage adjustment may be indicated.

-In the event of severe and unremitting rejection, when rescue therapy with pulse steroids and monoclonal antibodies fail to reverse the rejection episode, it may be preferable to switch to alternative immunosuppressive therapy rather than increase the Gengraf® dose to excessive levels.
+In the event of severe and unremitting rejection, when rescue therapy with pulse steroids and monoclonal antibodies fail to reverse the rejection episode, it may be preferable to switch to alternative immunosuppressive therapy rather than increase the Gengraf® dose to excessive blood concentrations.

 As in patients receiving other immunosuppressants, those patients receiving cyclosporine are at increased risk for development of lymphomas and other malignancies, particularly those of the skin.
+Patients taking cyclosporine should be warned to avoid excess ultraviolet light exposure.
 The increased risk appears related to the intensity and duration of immunosuppression rather than to the use of specific agents.
 Because of the danger of oversuppression of the immune system resulting in increased risk of infection or malignancy, a treatment regimen containing multiple immunosuppressants should be used with caution.
+Some malignancies may be fatal.
+Transplant patients receiving cyclosporine are at increased risk for serious infection with fatal outcome.

 There have been reports of convulsions in adult and pediatric patients receiving cyclosporine, particularly in combination with high dose methylprednisolone.